aragon/client/docs/FRONTEND_SETUP.md

-# Contributing to the Aragon frontend
+# Frontend Setup to develop on Aragon

 This guide is directed at frontend contributions to the Aragon codebase.
 It describes a simple workflow to conrtibute to aragonUI, the Aragon client, or the apps.
 For a more general guide about contributing, see [CONTRIBUTING.md](https://github.com/aragon/aragon/blob/master/CONTRIBUTING.md).